 - layer books of varying heights to create a visual centerpiece

-Keep the bookshelves interesting, but also create a story or balance that draws the eye from the center outwards, or from top left to bottom right.
+Whether they’re built-in bookshelves or stand alone ones, be sure to create interest.
+But also create a story or balance that draws the eye from the center outwards, or from top left to bottom right.
 Keep the weight of each shelf visually similar.

 In other words, don’t have all your thick short fiction titles on the top shelf, and skinny magazines on the middle shelves.
 Keep it balanced.